Visiting Aeroe in Winter

 Places to Eat

 • KEFS café - charming atmosphere, good coffee and sandwiches, and the only place open before 10:00!
 Open Wed-Fri 9:00-15:00 Sat & Sun 9:00-14:00 €.
-Stays open in January.
+Stays Open in February & March (closed 20-22 Feb)

-• Mumm Probably the biggest and most well-established restaurant in town, with an excellent chef.
-International cuisine with the best steak in town!
+• Mumm Perhaps most well-established restaurant in town, with a very good chef.
+International cuisine with excellent fish, teryaki beef and steak!
 Open Wed to Sat 18:00 (last orders at 20:00.)
-Closed from 20 Dec until 4th Feb. €€
+Open Feb and March. €€€

 And outside of Ærøskøbing

-• Cafe Vaffelhuset in the main street in Marstal - open every day, usually 09:30 to 22:00 €
+• Cafe Vaffelhuset in the main street in Marstal - open every day, usually 09:30 to 22:00 € Open in February

-• Hotel Marstal Mon-Saturday from 16:30 €€
+• Hotel Marstal Mon-Saturday from 16:30 €€ (no updated info on opening plans)

 Places to Shop